 Each of these pools then gets an ad (or a personal pitch) that is a little bit different from the next.
 Someone who came to your site 30 days ago might need a little bit bigger of an incentive than someone who visited in the last three days, for example.
 You can customize these pitches with different offers, promo codes, and more.

 The different time windows allow you to scale sustainably because you’re showing a variety of value propositions to your audiences, thus helping you learn what exactly is resonating and what isn’t.
-You’re diving deeper into customer data, ad How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action., and creative/copy testing–in other words, the true essence of horizontal scaling.
+You’re diving deeper into customer data, ad The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More, and creative/copy testing–in other words, the true essence of horizontal scaling.

 [EDITOR’S NOTE: You should exclude the 3-day audience from the 10 and 30-day audiences (and 10-day audience from the 30-day audience) to prevent audience and messaging overlap.
 You can view a complicated approach to this with evergreen campaigns.]